n0meries1/parkour/README.md

 # parkour

-A simple parkour game written in C++ utilising OpenGL to render graphics.
-Implemented ImGUI to allow for settings to be changed.
+A simple 3D parkour game created with OpenGL in C++.